The Pros and Cons of COIN- & USDT-margined contracts: How do they impact your returns?

-Binance Futures offers one of the most comprehensive range of derivatives in the industry with over 85 products across four categories.
+Binance Futures offers one of the most comprehensive ranges of derivatives in the industry with over 85 products across four categories.
 Currently, the futures product line consists of two types, COIN-margined, and USDT-margined futures contracts.
 The USDT-margined product line is our first flagship product that was first introduced in September 2019.
 Our second flagship product line, the COIN-margined futures, was just introduced recently in Q2 FY20.

-In this article, we shall compare the two futures products and analyze how different settlement methods can benefit you and possibly maximize your returns in the long-run.
+In this article, we shall compare the two futures products and analyze how different settlement methods can benefit you and possibly maximize your returns in the long run.

 To begin, we shall first compare the contract specifications of both USDT-margined and COIN-margined products.